aschmiedeke/gbtdocs/docs/references/receivers.rst

 Gregorian Receivers
 -------------------

+The Gregorian receivers are mounted in a rotating turret in a receiver room located at the Gregorian Focus of the telescope.
+The turret has 8 portals for receiver boxes.
+Up to 8 receivers can be kept cold and active at all times.
+Changing between any two Gregorian receivers that are installed in the turret takes about 60-90 seconds.

 +-----------------------------------------------+-----------------+-------+-------------+----------+----------+-----------+-----------------+-----------------+
 | Receiver                                      | Astrid name     | Band  | Frequency   | Polari-  | Number   | Polariza- | :math:`T_{rec}` | :math:`T_{sys}` |